The Power of Co-Created Brand Stories (The Waka Waka Story)

 It’s a great example of how a brand can establish shared narrative with people and provide them with an active role for co-creation as a means of real engagement, creating meaning for the brand and power to its mission.

 Because you don’t just buy a product, you buy a story (especially when you’re in it!).

 As a supporter, I get periodic updates of the little lamps en route to homeless families in Haiti who need them the most – a process managed personally by the WakaWaka staff on the ground.

 And it doesn’t stop with Haiti.
 WakaWaka’s mission supports a goal to bring light to 1.5 billion people who live off the grid.

-It’s not too late to claim your role in the story — while the Kickstarter campaign is over, you can join WakaWaka to help the 375,000 people in Haiti that still live in makeshift shelters without electricity.
+It’s not too late to claim your role in the story — while the Kickstarter campaign is over, you can join WakaWaka to help people that live without electricity by being an Agent of Light.
 Check it out: